webclinic017/marketAnalyzer/README.md

 # Market analyzer: forex and stocks

 There are several tools to analyze financial data, visualize data and develop strategies using different portfolios based on analysis results.
-In this version  local storage is used but in next version cloud tools will be used.
+In this version  local storage is used but in next version cloud storege will be used.
 ## Structure
-There are several tools that can be used:
+There proyect is mainly Python with the next structure:
 * **analyzer/**.
 Is the core folder where data is analyzed.
 *	**analyzer/mlflow**.
 Train and test models using MLflow
 *	**analyzer/getData**.
 Get data to train the models.
 *	**analyzer/Models**.
 Models to use (machine learninge, ARIMA and VAR)
 *	**anayzer/neuralNetworks**.
 *	**analyzer/notebooks**.
 Test the models before using it with MLFlow.
 * **createEnvironment/**.
-Financial data is stored both using a MYsql database and csv files ( database to  do complex queries and csv to load quickly big amounts of data).The reason is that they are obtained using a payment API so there is a limit of queries.
+Financial data is stored both using a MySQL database and csv files ( database to  do complex queries and csv to load quickly big amounts of data).The reason is that they are obtained using a payment API so there is a limit of queries.
 In this folder there are:
 *	Scripts to create databases.
 *	script to run local database using Docker.
-*	Scripts to create folder strucure to save csv.
+*	Scripts to create folder strucure to save *.csv*.
-*	Script to get stocks that are traded in Degiro and Admiral Markets (in csv, they must be imported to databases created before).
+*	Script to get stocks that are traded in *Degiro* and *Admiral Markets* (in *.csv*, they must be imported to databases created before).
 * **getData/**.
 Get data from different APIs.
 *	**getData/getAllData.sh**.
 Bash script to excute all the Python scripts and get data from all the sources (it should be executed daily).
 Other folders are less important: